Hummdis/newcall/README.md

 isus -or-
 tucows	: These three options will all trigger the Regisrar lookup process to see where a
 			  domain is registered.
-update	: This will update the Newcall script to the latest version available.
+update	: This will update the Newcall script to the latest version available on Github.

 EXAMPLES: newcall hummdis.com
           newcall hummdis.com veri